nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   * case number must be entered in the valid format
 * For find by SHN start date (`sh/start:`),
   * search will only match if SHN start date is equal, e.g. `2021-01-01` will match `2021-01-01`
-  * SHN start date must be entered in valid ISO-8601 date format
+  * SHN start date must be entered in valid yyyy-MM-dd (ISO-8601) date format
 * For find by SHN end date (`sh/end:`),
   * search will only match if SHN end date is equal, e.g. `2021-01-02` will match `2021-01-02`
-  * SHN end date must be entered in valid ISO-8601 date format
+  * SHN end date must be entered in valid yyyy-MM-dd (ISO-8601) date format
 * Only one of the following can be searched at a time: name, phone number, case number, SHN start date and SHN end date
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`